Publication ethics and publication malpractice statement

 - The editor shall ensure that the peer review process is fair, unbiased, and timely.

-- The editor should evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.
+- The editor shall evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.

 - The editor shall establish, along with the publisher, a transparent mechanism for appeal against editorial decisions.

-- The editor must protect the confidentiality of all material submitted to the journal and all communications with reviewers, unless otherwise agreed with the relevant authors and reviewers.
+- The editor must protect the confidentiality of all material submitted to the journal and all communications with reviewers.

 Duties of Reviewers

-Peer review assists the editor in making editorial decisions and through the editorial communications with the author.
+- Peer review assists the editor in making editorial decisions.

-- Any selected referee who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify the editor and decline to participate in the review process.
+- Any selected referee who feels unqualified to review the manuscript or knows that its prompt review will be impossible should decline to participate in the review process.

 - Any manuscripts received for review must be treated as confidential documents.
 Reviewers must not share the review or information about the paper with anyone or contact the authors directly without permission from the editor.